boazbk/tcs/lec_00_1_math_background.md

 > # {.exercise}
 Give an example of a pair of functions $F,G:\N \rightarrow \N$ such that neither $F=O(G)$ nor $G=O(F)$ holds.

+## Bibliographical notes

+The section heading "A Mathematician's Apology", refers of course to Hardy's [classic book](https://en.wikipedia.org/wiki/A_Mathematician%27s_Apology).
+Even when Hardy is wrong, he is very much worth reading.

 ## Acknowledgements